Niece Motorsports

-Niece Motorsports is an American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series as well as in Dirt Late Models and Late Model Stock Cars.
-Owned by Josh Morris & Greg Fowler, it currently fields the No. 42 Chevrolet Silverado for Tyler Reif, and the No. TBA Chevrolet Silverado part-time for Landen Lewis.
+Niece Motorsports is an American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series as well as in CARS Late Model Stock Tour.
+Owned by Josh Morris & Greg Fowler, they currently field four Chevrolet Silverados: the No. 4 part-time for multiple drivers, the No. 42 full-time for multiple drivers, the No. 44 full-time for Andrés Pérez de Lara, and the No. 45 full-time for Ricky Stenhouse Jr., Landen Lewis, and Ross Chastain.

 Xfinity Series

 Car No. 17 history

 In 2018, the team attempted to make their NASCAR Xfinity Series debut with Victor Gonzalez Jr. driving at Watkins Glen.